elementary/website/README.md

   * Single-page site
   * User Documentation
   * Journal
-* Do all work in branches, then submit pull requests for review when ready
+* **Reviews** Do all work in branches, then submit pull requests for review when ready
+  * No dummy content in master, ever.
+  * small diff is best diff
+  * The reviewer is the gatekeeper.
+Be kind of a dick.

 Architecture/Philosophies
 =========================